Below is a list of current courses offered, together with course descriptions specific to the instructors teaching the course.

 Consideration of some main problems of philosophy concerning, for example, knowledge, God, mind and body, and human freedom.
 Course is identical to PHIL 101 except for the additional writing component.
 Credit is not given for both PHIL 100 and PHIL 101.
 Prerequisite: Completion of campus Composition I general education requirement.

-Consideration of some main problems of philosophy concerning, for example, knowledge, God, mind and body, and human freedom.
-Credit is not given for both PHIL 101 and PHIL 100.
+[IAI Code: H4900] Consideration of some main problems of philosophy concerning, for example, knowledge, God, mind and body, and human freedom.
+Credit is not given toward graduation for: Credit is not given for both PHIL 101 and PHIL 100.

 Practical study of logical reasoning; techniques for analyzing and criticizing arguments, with emphasis on assessing the logical coherence of what we read and write.
 Credit is not given for both PHIL 103 and PHIL 102.